-I work from home where I see clients primarily in a private and peaceful room attached to my home which has its own entrance.
-My therapy room provides a space, in which you can discuss any worries or problems you may have without the fear of anyone else listening.
+All my practises provide a space, in which you can discuss any worries or problems you may have without the fear of anyone else listening.

 I am able and willing to consider both workplace and home visits within all areas of East Lancashire including Burnley, Pendle, Rossendale, Hyndburn, Blackburn with Darwen plus bordering areas including Todmorden / Hebden Bridge, Bury and the Ribble Valley.

 I offer face to face counselling in a comfortable setting which is easy to access and discreet.

 My private practices are situated within the grounds of Whalley Abbey and a quiet Cul-de-Sac in Longridge..

 Both rooms provide a private place for therapy.

 Parking is both private and easily accessible at both premise's.